1162 E. Sonterra

-A: At the present time we only accept TRICARE Insurance.
+A: At the present time we do not accept insurance.
 However, your insurance company may still cover some costs of therapy.

 Q:Will my insurance company cover therapy?

-If you do not have TRICARE insurance, your insurance company may still cover some costs of therapy.
+Although we do not accept insurance, your insurance company may still cover some costs of therapy.
 To determine what's covered, please simply call the phone number on the back of your insurance card and ask them the following two questions.

 First, are counseling services covered?
 Second, do I have benefits for "out-of-network" providers like Hope Counseling, and if so, what are they?

 If you're unsure of what your insurance company will cover and reimburse, please let us know and we can confer with them to answer your questions.